2015-2016 Undergraduate & Graduate Catalog

 Seidman Business Services

-The Richard M. and Helen DeVos Center for Entrepreneurship and Innovation (CEI) in the Seidman College of Business serves to champion and catalyze the vocation of entrepreneurship through development of talent and support for commercialization of new ideas.
-CEI concentrates on the development of talent by providing grounding in the fundamentals of entrepreneurial practice focused on the application of 21st century work skills: creativity, communication, collaboration, and critical thinking, which are crucial for new venture success.
+The Richard M. and Helen DeVos Center for Entrepreneurship and Innovation (CEI), in the Seidman College of Business, serves to champion and catalyze the vocation of entrepreneurship through development of talent and support for commercialization of new ideas.
+CEI is dedicated to connecting startups and young businesses in West Michigan with opportunities and experiences designed to develop their ventures.

 Center for Business Ethics